CodeClub-JU/CompetitiveCoding/Python/Algorithms/Bit Manipulation/Lonely Integer/readme.md

 - [Bitwise XOR](https://www.hackerrank.com/challenges/lonely-integer/topics/bitwise-xor)

-#### Analysis of the solution :
+### Analysis of the solution :

 The properties of XOR are :
 - x^0 = x
 - x^x = 0

 Now, what we're doing is performing a XOR of all the elements of the array.
-From property 2, we see that all numbers that occur twice will result in 0 after XOR-ing, and since the XOR of any number with 0 is the number itself, we thus obtain out required answer.
+From property 2, we see that all numbers that occur twice will result in 0 after XOR-ing, and since the XOR of any number with 0 is the number itself, we thus obtain our required answer.

 Let's consider this example :